tanahildebrand/OSU_Bootcamp_Final_Project_Group5/README.md

 ## Technology Breakdown

  - Python (version 3.7) and Jupyter Notebook: utilized to clean and prepare csv files, convert to ready to use dataframes, create visual images for correlation, and save results as csv files or png images.
- - www.quickdatabasediagrams.com/: utilized to create Entity Relationship Diagram (ERD)
+ - www.quickdatabasediagrams.com/: utilized to create Entity Relationship Diagram (ERD).
  - PostgreSQL and PGAdmin (version 4): utilized to combine two separate dataframes into one dataframe
  - Amazon AWS: utilized to support database management tasks
  - Portable Network Graphics (PNG): utilized to save charts, images, screenshots for later reference